Member? Please login

 BCCJ 5.0 is designed to connect members with a future of innovation and inclusion, while staying true to the BCCJ mission of strengthening business ties between the UK and Japan.

-UK-Japan relations received a boost in the first week of the year, thanks to a visit to PM May London by Prime Minister Abe.
+Bilateral relations received a boost in the first week of 2019, thanks to a visit to PM May London by Prime Minister Abe.
 Both leaders pledged GBP30m of initial funding for cutting-edge technology that boosts innovation, create high-skilled jobs, and improve people’s quality of life.

 2019 will also be the first year that British and Japanese experts will work side-by-side on projects tackling the grand challenges identified by the UK’s modern Industrial Strategy, and Japan’s Society 5.0.